 Why is a welding camera so expensive?

 While cameras are everywhere nowadays, they are not designed for imaging the very bright welding arc.
-In fact, there are only a few cameras that can do this, and MeltTools offers the most affordable and most well-designed camera for welding education of any on the market.
+In fact,only a few cameras can do this, and MeltTools offers the most affordable and most well-designed camera for welding education of any on the market.
 Every MeltView welding camera is designed and built and supported from our facility in Michigan.

 How long does it take to set up?

-The standard kit is the simplest to set up.
-Mount the camera to the torch, plug the camera cable into USB hub and the hub into the provided laptop.
+You can be making videos in 30 minutes!
+Mount the LED to the bench and power up.
+Mount the camera along side the LED in the bench mount, OR to the torch, and plug the camera cable into the provided laptop.
 Share the laptop screen with a large format monitor (i.e. HDMI monitor) if desired.
-Check that the camera is in focus and start welding!
-If you are using the zoom lens and LED accessory, mount this assembly to the bench and power up the LED.
+Check that the camera is in focus using a printed sheet or our target guide, and start welding!

 What can I see with the APEX2 camera?